mklbc19/DA-Capstone-Project---Animal-Shelters/README.md

 Feature: Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.
 -Created a pie chart showing the different animal types each city took into their shelters.
 -Created a bar graph showing the different outcomes for the animals brought into their shelters.
--Created a grouped bar chart showing the different intake numbers between Louisville and KY, Dallas and TX, and combined KY/TX numbers
+-Created a bar graph showing the different intake numbers between Louisville and KY, Dallas and TX, and combined KY/TX numbers

 ***4. Best practices: Enhance your project to a higher tier that will impress employers and help other programmers understand your project.***
 Feature: Utilize a virtual environment and include instructions in your README on how the user should set one up